svtk/AtomicKotlinCourse/Introduction to Objects/Testing/Exercise 1/task.md

 ## Testing (#1)

-Use Test Driven Development (write a failing test, and then write the code to fix it) to calculate the area of a quadrangle.
+We'll use Test Driven Development (first writing a failing test, and then writing the code to fix it) to calculate the area of a quadrangle.

+Some tests are already written, your task is to add more.
 Start with the sample code and fix the intentional bugs.